-Authors of [6, 7] also used pre-processing strategies before the actual matching process.
-However, their pre-filtering is based on FPs of Web services, not NFPs.
+(2) Prefiltering Based on Semantic Similarity of FPs.
+Authors of [7, 8] also used preprocessing strategies before the actual matching process.
+Their prefiltering is based on only FPs of Web services.
 They present two different SPARQL queries to facilitate the search process on a semantic Web service registry.
-They automatically create SPARQL queries (named $Q{all}$ , $Q{some}$ ) by analysing the user request, and by using these two filtering queries they are able to perform two levels of filtering on the initial Web service repository.
-Based on these two queries, only Web services containing all (in the case of $Q{all}$ ) or some (in the case of $Q{some}$ ) concepts referred by a user request are returned.
+They automatically create SPARQL queries (called Q{all}, Q{some}) by analysing the user request, and by using these two filtering queries they are able to perform two levels of filtering on the initial Web service repository.
+Based on these two queries, only Web services containing all (in the case of Q{all}) or some (in the case of Q{some}) concepts referred by a user request are returned.

-Our second filtering stage (Cap\Filt) is similar to the method proposed in [7].
-Four major differences between our work and theirs are that:
+Our second filtering stage (Cap_Filt) is similar to the method proposed in [8].
+Four major differences between our work and theirs are that

-(i) since in our pre-filtering stage service descriptions consist of all information about inputs, outputs, pre and post- conditions, we can obtain more accurate results than their strategies,

-- (ii) our algorithm not only considers the hierarchical relationship of concepts and attributes but also takes into account the similarity of requested/advertised Web service concepts and attributes based on their synonyms, - (iii) we employ an initial filtering phase based upon a categorization scheme, which could actually improve their performance as well if they used it before $Q{all}$ or $Q{some}$ algorithm - (iv) their approach consists only a pre-processing stage to filter the preliminary Web service repository and they did not implement any service matchmaking, so they cannot be evaluated on their own.
+- (i) since in our prefiltering stage service descriptions consist of all information about inputs, outputs, and pre- and postconditions, we can obtain more accurate results than their strategies; - (ii) our algorithm not only considers the hierarchical relationship of concepts and attributes but also takes into account the similarity of requested/advertised Web service concepts and attributes based on their synonyms; - (iii) we employ an initial filtering phase based upon a categorization scheme, which could actually improve their performance as well if they used it before Q{all} or Q{some} algorithm; - (iv) their approach consists only of a preprocessing stage to filter the preliminary Web service repository and they did not implement any service matchmaking, so they cannot be evaluated on their own.

-Among all the mentioned approaches, [34] is the closest to our work.
-The INFRAWEBS project implements a discovery framework which consists of two-components, pre-filtering and discovery.
-In the pre-filtering stage it uses traditional Information Retrieval techniques, and a logic-based matching implemented in Prolog is utilized as a service matchmaker.
+Among all the mentioned approaches, [27] is the closest to our work.
+The INFRAWEBS project implements a discovery framework which consists of two components, prefiltering and discovery.
+In the prefiltering stage it uses traditional Information Retrieval techniques, and a logicbased matching implemented in Prolog is utilized as a service matchmaker.
 Although the INFRAWEBS project has similarities with our work, some differences do stand out.
-Our pre-filtering stage considers semantic equivalency of both NFP and FP of the requested/advertised services, analyzing objects, attributes and concepts.
+Our prefiltering stage considers semantic equivalency of both NFP and FP of the requested/advertised services, analyzing objects, attributes, and concepts.
 Our discovery engine works with much richer descriptions of Web services and requests, encoded in frame logic.
 Our implementation uses the FLORA-2 language and execution environment, a much more powerful alternative to plain Prolog.
 It is conceivable that a combination of our approach and theirs can yield a discovery framework that is more effective at eliminating useless Web services than either approach alone.